 Cholesterol is a soft, wax-like substance found in all parts of the body.
 Your body needs a little bit of cholesterol to work properly.
 But too much cholesterol can clog your arteries and lead to heart disease.

 Some cholesterol is considered good and some is considered bad.
-Different blood tests can be done to individually measure each type of cholesterol.
+Different blood tests can be done to measure each type of cholesterol.

 Lipoproteins are made of fat and protein.
 They carry cholesterol, triglycerides, and other fats, called lipids, in the blood to various parts of the body.

 You want your HDL cholesterol to be high.
 Studies of both men and women have shown that the higher your HDL, the lower your risk of coronary artery disease.
 This is why HDL is sometimes referred to as "good" cholesterol.

 VLDL contains the highest amount of triglycerides.
 VLDL is considered a type of bad cholesterol, because it helps cholesterol build up on the walls of arteries.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.